 Opossums have the most challenging time of the year during the winter months.
 Their fur doesn’t provide enough insulation, and opossums don’t store enough fat to get them through winter.

 Opossums are less likely to share their nests with other opossums, spending the season in hollow trees, abandoned burrows, and brush piles.
+Although not the most intelligent animals, they have some adaptations for getting through the cold months.

 They gather nest materials, transporting them either with their mouth or grasping them with their tails.
 They will try to build their nest in a warm and safe area.